 !Please note, this is only working when the program has administrator rights!

 You can enable this function and set the limiting temperature in Celsius.
-When the CPU gets this hot it will switch to the powersaving scheme and it will stay there until the CPU temperature drops below 50C.
+When the CPU gets this hot it will switch to the lowest powersaving scheme and it will stay there until the CPU temperature drops below 50C.

 This function is very useful since some programs and even Windows services sometimes get into endless loops doing nothing but running your CPU in loops causing overheating and high energy usage.
 This function protects your CPU against these badly behaved programs.